kawhing/Programming-road/README.md

-# Programming road — Programming Learning and Growth Record
+# Programming-road — Programming Learning and Growth Record

-Welcome to Programming road, a repository for recording personal programming learning and growth.
+Welcome to Programming-road, a repository for recording personal programming learning and growth.
 Through this repository, I will share the challenges I encountered, the problems I solved, the technical explorations, and self-reflection in the process of learning programming.

 ## Main Content